rien333/numbersense-vae/thesis/thesis.md

 $$\[\mathcal{L}^{l_{i}}_{rec} = \textrm{MSE}(\Phi(x)^{l_{i}}, \Phi(\bar{x}̄)^{l_{i}})\]$$

-The more mathematical intuition behind this loss is that whatever some hidden layer $l_i$ of the VGG-19 network encodes should be retained in the reconstructed output, as the VGG-19 has proven to model important visual characteristics of a large variety of image types (VGG-19 having been trained on imagenet).
+The more mathematical intuition behind this loss is that whatever some hidden layer $l_i$ of the VGG-19 network encodes should be retained in the reconstructed output, as the VGG-19 has proven to model important visual characteristics of a large variety of image types (VGG-19 having been trained on ImageNet).

 # Experiments #